 Rediscover Richmond through its rich array of public art found throughout the city.
 From a sculpture of a gigantic sturgeon to intricate Indigenous treasure boxes, the works are diverse but all distinctly informed by Richmond’s history and natural environment.
 This self-guided trail allows you to take your time as you visit unique artistic pieces in three different neighbourhoods—Steveston Village, Richmond Brighouse, and Richmond Oval.

-Use the interactive map below to locate art pieces in the city.
+Use the three interactive maps below to locate art pieces in the city.
 We have provided a route for each neighbourhood that will allow you to see art pieces that are near each other.
 However, feel free to plan your own route, whether it be focusing on one area at a time, or combining areas in an exciting, cross-city adventure.

 Zoom in and out to get the exact location of each artwork.